massdriver-cloud/webinar-postgresql-logical-replication/README.md

 SELECT pg_drop_replication_slot('sub_pg1215_migration'); -- this may fail if the subscriber already dropped the slot
 ```

 This is the recommended approach for large data sets especially migrating or upgrading different networks.
-It can be time and resource consuming to replicate 100GB between something like Heroku and AWS.
+It can be time and resource consuming to replicate 100GB between something like Heroku and AWS RDS.
 This requires additional steps and downtime to prepare.

 We will: